nafiulkhalid/HackHarvard-24/README.md

 5. **Dark Mode**:
     - Toggle dark mode using the switch in the navigation bar for a more comfortable viewing experience in low-light settings.

+---

+A HackHarvard2025 Project

+---
+* HackHarvard is the annual hackathon of Harvard University